drui9/autogram/README.md

 - Autogram has a reusable ThreadPoolExecutor using a .toThread(*args) method that takes kwarg which is a callbackfunction
 - save_config and load_config available from Autogram. onStart calls load_config implicitly

-## Deprecated features
+## Deprecated features / can be done in higher level
 - Admin and deputy functionalities
 - Default behaviour is to forward messages to admin.
-- Admin can have an assistant.
+- Admin and assistant admin functionality.
+You can implement in the higher leve admin functionality.

 ### `footnotes`
 - short-polling and ngrok servers are available for testing.